This post was sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are my own.

 If you’re looking for something to take on a hike besides water, Honest Tea is the perfect choice.
 It’s super refreshing, flavorful, and just a tad sweet or unsweetened (depending on what flavor you get) … perfect for quenching your thirst during or after a hike!

-My husband and I did an urban hike this weekend, and we took along our tea and trail mix.
+My husband and I did an urban hike this weekend, and we took along our tea and Tropical Fruit and Nut Trail Mix.

 The Trinity Skyline Trail is one of my favorite places in Dallas.
 It’s located right by downtown Dallas and follows along the Trinity River.
 It’s paved in some spots and gravel in other, and it’s also mostly flat … perfect for easing back into fall activities!